Human taxonomy: History

 Human taxonomy on one hand involves the placement of humans within the taxonomy of the hominids (great apes), and on the other the division of archaic and modern humans into species and, if applicable, subspecies.
 Modern zoological taxonomy was developed by Carl Linnaeus during the 1730s to 1750s.
+He was the first to develop the idea that, like other biological entities, groups of people could too share taxonomic classifications.
 He named the human species as Homo sapiens in 1758, as the only member species of the genus Homo, divided into several subspecies corresponding to the great races.
 The Latin noun homō (genitive hominis) means "human being".
 The systematic name Hominidae for the family of the great apes was introduced by John Edward Gray (1825).
 Gray also supplied Hominini as the name of the tribe including both chimpanzees (genus Pan) and humans (genus Homo).

 The discovery of the first extinct archaic human species from the fossil record dates to the mid 19th century: Homo neanderthalensis, classified in 1864.
 Since then, a number of other archaic species have been named, but there is no universal consensus as to their exact number.
 After the discovery of H. neanderthalensis, which even if "archaic" is recognizable as clearly human, late 19th to early 20th century anthropology for a time was occupied with finding the supposedly "missing link" between Homo and Pan.
 The "Piltdown Man" hoax of 1912 was the fraudulent presentation of such a transitional species.
 Since the mid-20th century, knowledge of the development of Hominini has become much more detailed, and taxonomical terminology has been altered a number of times to reflect this.

 The introduction of Australopithecus as a third genus, alongside Homo and Pan, in the tribe Hominini is due to Raymond Dart (1925).
 Australopithecina as a subtribe containing Australopithecus as well as Paranthropus (Broom 1938) is a proposal by Gregory & Hellman (1939).
 More recently proposed additions to the Australopithecina subtribe include Ardipithecus (1995) and Kenyanthropus (2001).
 The position of Sahelanthropus (2002) relative to Australopithecina within Hominini is unclear.
 Cela-Conde and Ayala (2003) propose the recognition of Australopithecus, Ardipithecus, Praeanthropus, and Sahelanthropus (the latter incertae sedis) as separate genera.

 Other proposed genera, now mostly considered part of Homo, include: